Akshaya-Dev-learning/SimpleEmployeeCRUDProject/README.md

 - Update Employee
 - Delete Employee

-  # user and password provided for db is a dummy value, added only for reference
+username and password provided for db are dummy values, added only for reference